 AGREEMENT

-THIS AGREEMENT is made and entered into, as of September _____, 2018 (the “Effective Date”) by and between Alan Elliott, Al’s Records & Tapes, and Amazing Grace Movie, LLC (collectively “AE”), c/o Todd W. Musburger, Todd W. Musburger, Ltd., 3033 Simpson Street, Evanston, Illinois 60201 and the Estate of Aretha Franklin (the “Estate”) c/o David J. Bennett, Thav Gross PC, 30150 Telegraph Road, Suite 444, Bingham Farms, Michigan 48025, each of whom may be referred to as a “Party” and/or collectively as “Parties”.
+THIS AGREEMENT is made and entered into, as of October _____, 2018 (the “Effective Date”) by and between Alan Elliott (“Elliott”), Al’s Records & Tapes (“Al’s”), and Amazing Grace Movie, LLC (collectively and jointly and severally bound hereunder as “AE”), c/o Todd W. Musburger, Todd W. Musburger, Ltd., 3033 Simpson Street, Evanston, Illinois 60201 and the Estate of Aretha Franklin (the “Estate”) c/o David J. Bennett, Thav Gross PC, 30150 Telegraph Road, Suite 444, Bingham Farms, Michigan 48025, each of whom may be referred to as a “Party” and/or collectively as “Parties”.

 WHEREAS, AE possesses rights to a certain documentary film with a working title of “Amazing Grace” (the “Film”) which focuses on the artistry of Aretha Franklin; and